Not many people are familiar with the ADDRESS function since many don’t understand why they need it or how it can help.

 How to Use the Google Sheets ADDRESS Function

-It can be a little difficult to understand how the Google Sheets ADDRESS function works without seeing it in action.
+Like the OFFSET function, it can be a little difficult to understand how the Google Sheets ADDRESS function works without seeing it in action.

 Let us look at a few examples to see how the ADDRESS function is used and how its results change with different parameter values.